a-frank/touch-interaction-composable/README.md

 # Touch interaction example

 This small app demonstrats how to handle touch interactions on a canvas and perform a simple drawing.
-For a detailed explanation on the code and the available options visit this [post on Medium](https://medium.com/@alex.frank84/touch-interactions-in-jetpack-compose-caf88adcae61)
+For a detailed explanation on the code and the available options visit this post [on Medium](https://medium.com/@alex.frank84/touch-interactions-in-jetpack-compose-caf88adcae61) or [Dev.to](https://dev.to/lex_fury/touch-interactions-in-jetpack-compose-5be9)

 [Go directly to the code](app/src/main/java/de/gnarly/touch/MainActivity.kt)